How to Build a VR App in Unity for Beginners

 Awesome!
 Now, you are ready to dive into VR app development.
 But you need to keep in mind that while you will be developing for VR you cannot create the whole project on your own.
 Either you will be creating the controls, designing scenes, creating objects and whatnot.
 So, VR app development is a vast field.

-We mainly be using the designs imported and add scripts and controls to it.
-Since, this is your first VR app, most of the things will be done prior to us.
-You can download the assets for our first Unity project from here.
+We will mainly use the designs imported, and then add scripts and controls to it.
+Since this is your first VR app, most of the things will be done prior to us working on them.
+Download the Unity project assets.
 It is a big file (~91MB ), so it will take some time.